danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 **Objectives:**
 - To implement a rule-based generative program from scratch.
 - To strengthen the computational use of loops and conditional statements in a program.
-- To reflect upon the concept of automatism conceptually and practically.
+- To reflect upon the concept of auto generator conceptually and practically.

 **Get some additional inspiration here:**
 - [{Software} Structure #003 A by Casey Reas](https://whitney.org/exhibitions/programmed?section=1&subsection=6#exhibition-artworks)